unstoppabledomains/dev-docs/getting-started/glossary.md

 * Mainnet (Main Network) - This is a main layer 1 blockchain instead of a testnet or layer 2 solutions.
 * Minting - The process of validating information, such as domain ownership, and registering that onto the blockchain.
+* Multi-signature - This is a special type of digital signature scheme where there can be multiple signers for a single digital signature.
+A multi-signature or multisig transaction is only valid if it is signed by a set threshold of participants, just like some legal documents require a co-signer.

 ### N

 * NFT (Non-Fungible Token) - A digital certificate of authenticity used to assign and verify ownership of a unique digital or physical asset.
 Unlike fungible tokens, NFTs are not interchangeable with one another.
 * NFT Domains - The domain names minted on the blockchain which allow people to govern their data, set their Web3 username, take control of their digital worlds, and harness the power of the internet.
+* Node - A node is a device that participates in a network by following the network protocol.
+Individual nodes can perform a variety of roles, such as caching data, validating information, or forwarding messages to other nodes.

 ### O